mitmproxy/www/src/content/posts/releases/mitmproxy3/index.md

 [wsproto](https://github.com/python-hyper/wsproto), and added request streaming to HTTP1 and HTTP2.
 We look forward to working with both Matthew and Ujjwal in the years to come.

+Are you a student and interested in working on mitmproxy?
+Take a look at our [GSoC 2018 page](https://honeynet.org/gsoc2018/ideas)!